1. Agency Eligibility

 b) Have a Law Enforcement or Emergency Response role as specified in their key accountabilities section of their job description

-c) Are an active volunteer for at least 12 months prior to the Games and have completed the appropriate training for their organisation
+c) Are an active and registered volunteer for at least 12 months prior to the Games and have completed the appropriate training for their organisation

 2.2 Where a member of the Victoria Police resigns and wishes to take part in further Victoria Police and Emergency Services Games, consideration will be given to a member’s history of involvement in previous Victoria Police and Emergency Services Games, and the years of service.
 Applications must be made in writing to the VPGF Office prior to registration.